Food for function or pleasure

 Food for function or pleasure is a non-starter; you can have your cake and eat it, metaphorically speaking, of course.

-If you read prodigiously about food it might seem that in the eyes of many one has to choose between nosh that is good for us, and that which brings pleasure to the taste buds; you simply can't have your cake and eat it.
+If you read prodigiously about food it might seem that in the eyes of many one has to choose between nosh that is good for us and that which brings pleasure to the taste buds; you simply can't have your cake and eat it.

 Bread, cheese and honey.

-That is a tough call, if you believe it, but honestly it simply isn't true.
-Partial re-education of what is sometimes called "the trigeminal experience," the nerve that conducts much of the sensation from the mouth to the brain, may be called for, but functional food really can bring you great pleasure too.
+That is a tough call, if you believe it but honestly it simply isn't true.
+Partial re-education of what is sometimes called "the trigeminal experience," the nerve that conducts much of the sensation from the mouth to the brain, may be called for but functional food really can bring you great pleasure too.

 Now take it a step further than the mouth.
 Our food should also bring pleasure to the whole of the alimentary canal.
-If it tastes great but brings you awful indigestion in the middle of the night, or rabbit pellets in the stool, then perhaps it's time for a rethink.
+If it tastes great but brings you awful indigestion in the middle of the night or rabbit pellets in the stool, then perhaps it's time for a rethink.

 What are functional foods?

-A lentil potage not only brings a rich source of vegetable protein to the table, but prepared with onions, peppers and carrots it fully satisfies our demand for function and pleasure; it tastes simply divine.
+A lentil potage not only brings a rich source of vegetable protein to the table but prepared with onions, peppers and carrots it fully satisfies our demand for function and pleasure; it tastes simply divine.

 Controversies and pitfalls

-There is nothing simple about food for function and pleasure and you'll come across many opinions, some based on fact but others entirely fictitious; some will confuse and contradict everything you believe.
+There is nothing simple about food for function and pleasure; you'll come across many opinions, a few based on fact but others entirely fictitious.
+Some will confuse and contradict everything you believe.
 Controversies and pitfalls lie in wait for every lover of a good dinner.
-Here are a few that may confound you.

 • Is a meal high in fat but low in starch the way to lose weight?
 All the ketogenic people think so.

 • Should we absolutely avoid wholemeal bread and avocados because they are high in an "anti-nutrient" called an oxalate?
-Or is that only for those suffering from kidney disease?
+Or is that dictum only for those suffering from kidney disease?

 • Is gluten appalling for the tight-junctions of the bowel and can it only contribute to pain and inflammation in the body?
 There are some reports that nearly a third of Americans believe so and are trying to avoid this protein found in wheat.